florianmoss/ansible-successful-onboarding/README.md

 <hr>

-## Quo vadis?
+## Quo Vadis?
 Ansible excels as an automation tool because it plays so well with other tools such as Terraform and ServiceNow.
 My recommendation would be to explore the integration with those tools to achieve an **Everything as Code** state.

 A great example is Terraform + Ansible.
-Terraform really exceps at being an Infrastructure as Code tool.
+Terraform excels at being an Infrastructure as Code tool.
 Especially for complex environments.
 Ansible on the other hand is fantastic at configuring these environments.
 Why not combine both?

 **Some examples:**